 When you apply to law school, every grade from every college will be compiled into one grade point average.
 This means that although the grades earned at a community college do not “count” at Southwestern, they will count when you apply to law school!
 Correct your academic weaknesses now.
 Developing reading speed, study skills, and test-taking strategies are just some of the topics you can get help with at the SU Center for Academic Success.

 In addition to grades and test scores, law schools examine your resume to see what types of activities you have participated in and what leadership opportunities you have taken.
 All pre-law students should consider joining the SU Pre-Law Society, a law-related student organization.
-This group provides speakers such as lawyers and admissions officers, field trips to law schools, mock LSATs, and plenty of camaraderie with students with similar aspirations.
+This group provides speakers such as lawyers and admissions officers, field trips to law schools, mock LSATs, and camaraderie with students with similar aspirations.
 In addition to student organizations on campus, you should consider community service opportunities, internships, study abroad, and work experience.
 There are no “required” activities for law school, but the most competitive applicants tend to have demonstrated leadership experience and have often take study abroad trips or completed internships.
 Law-related internships or employment will enhance your ability to make an informed decision to attend law school and get marketable practical experience.
 You can volunteer, be a part-time student worker or work full-time in the summer.
 The Center for Career & Professional Development or faculty pre-law advisors can help you determine which activities and programs will best suit your needs and goals.

 Exploring Law as a Career